aminejabri/kata-bank/README.md

 - Adding bank operations (deposits, withdrawals)
 - Calculating monthly operations
-- Unit and integration tests
+- Includes one unit test and one integration test as examples
 - Using embedded MongoDB for tests

 ## Technologies